Research

 Finally we will be researching the seemingly endless problems of packaging including those convenient, but damaging, plastic bags.
 What should be done to re-use, reduce or repair this waste so it conforms to the definition of proper recycling.
 (As oposed to the reprocessing which we are convinced to do even week for the commercial benefit of Local Authorities and private companies).

-Further research projects are on-going and others will be considered, come to ouir club night on a Friday 7pm.
+Further research projects are on-going and others will be considered, come to our club night on a Friday 7pm returning March 2025.